-The reason for this is that optimizing first approximation directly leads to degenerate solutions as the minimum is attained when $\mP \approx 0$ which would avoid having small singular values but the large singular value of the preconditioned system would be unbounded.
+The reason for working with this second weaker approximation is that optimizing the first approximation directly leads to degenerate solutions as the minimum is attained when $\mP \approx 0$ which would avoid having small singular values but the large singular value of the preconditioned system would be unbounded.
 Therefore, one can see the additional term involving $\mI$ as a regularizer enforcing $\mP$ to be non-degenerate.

 \myparagraph{Frobenius norm approximation} Equivalently to optimizing over the Frobenius norm, we can optimize the preconditioner over the squared Frobenius norm instead as we are only interested in the best parameters, not the best objective value.
 This has the additional advantage that the loss function is fully differentiable.
 Further, we can approximate the squared Frobenius norm using Hutchinson's trace estimator which can be easily verified \citep{hutchinson1989stochastic}.
-For a random vector $\vw$ that satisfies $\E \;[\vw \vw^\transp] = \mI $ we can approximate the squared Froebnius norm using the following transformations:
+For a random vector $\vw$ that satisfies $\E \;[\vw \vw^\transp] = \mI $ we can approximate the squared Frobenius norm using the following transformations:

 In practice, $\vw$ is typically chosen to follow either a standard normal distribution or a Rademacher distribution.